nwdaudt/review_plastic-waterbirds_Brazil/README.md

 ## Citation
 Please refer to the original article if using any piece of this repository (code and/or data).
 This repository is under CC BY 4.0 license.

 Daudt, N.W.; Bugoni, L.; Nunes, G.T.
-(2022) A synthesis of interactions between waterbirds and plastics in Brazil reveals substantial knowledge gaps and opportunities for research. (in review)
+Plastics and waterbirds in Brazil: a review of ingestion, nest materials and entanglement reveals substantial knowledge gaps and opportunities for research. <https://doi.org/10.1016/j.envpol.2022.120615>

 Thanks!